MohamedBarbary/NoteApi/README.md

 ### 3. Forgot Password & Reset Password
 In case users forget their password, they can request a password reset.
-A unique reset token is sent to their email, allowing them to reset their password securely. then Users can reset their password by providing the reset token received via email.
+A unique reset token is sent to their email, allowing them to reset their password securely.

+Users can reset their password by providing the reset token received via email.
 The server verifies the token's validity before allowing users to update their password.

 ### 4. Note (CRUD)
 After logging in, users can interact with the Note API, which includes the following functionalities: